 Will Delta-8 THC get you high?

-During Kat’s first experience with the cannabinoid, she took a 10 milligram Delta-8 THC gummy before going to a New Year’s Eve party.
-To her surprise, intense anxiety took hold.
-But luckily, she was offered CBD at the party, which helped mellow out the feelings induced by the Delta-8 THC.
+During Kat’s first time using the cannabinoid, she took a 10 milligram Delta-8 THC gummy before going to a New Year’s Eve party.
+Because the gummy didn’t contain CBD and had high levels of Delta-8 THC, Kat noticed herself getting anxious.
+But luckily, she was offered CBD at the party, which helped calm her anxiety.

 What other effects does Delta-8 THC offer?